twonoise/mightymic/INSTALL.md

 Install:
 -------
+    pacman -S boost faust
-Please see at top of `.dsp` files.
+Then, please see at top of `.dsp` files.

 Uninstall:
 ---------